 Eastlea is now recognised as a school which is embedding the THRIVE approach with five members of staff trained as Licensed Practitioners for THRIVE.
 THRIVE is a whole school approach to develop emotional resilience by supporting emotional and social development.
 All children will be supported using this approach as well as individual pupils receiving additional support.
-Our 'Haven' is used as a base to provide support to individuals or small groups of pupils who require additional support to help to develop an understanding of and manage and regulate their own emotions.
+Our 'Haven' is used as a base to provide support to individuals or small groups of pupils who require additional support to holp to develop an individuals or small groups of pupils who require additional support to help to develop an understanding of and manage and regulate their own emotions.